Direwen/Flash-Paper/README.md

 Tier 3 requires CRUD, but FlashPaper implements **CRD** (Create, Read, Delete).
 The "Update" operation is intentionally omitted for security integrity.
 Once a secret is encrypted and armed, allowing modifications would break the chain of trust and potentially allow an attacker to swap the ciphertext.

-### Client-Side Encryption
+### Server-Side Encryption

-We use the Web Crypto API to generate a key in the browser.
-This key is appended to the URL as a hash (`#key`).
-Since hash fragments are not sent to the server in HTTP requests, the backend physically cannot decrypt the data even if subpoenaed.
+All secrets are encrypted on the backend using AES-256-GCM before being stored in the database.
+The encryption key is managed server-side via environment variables.
+This protects data at rest—if the database is compromised, attackers only see encrypted blobs, not plaintext secrets.

 ### The "Lazy" Loading Pattern